josh-collinsworth/joco-sveltekit/src/routes/blog/posts/12-things.md

 I was astounded how many times my thumb would automatically, without so much as a conscious thought, move to the space where the Facebook app icon used to be.
 It would happen dozens of times a day.

-<Callout class="former-highlight">I was astounded how many times my thumb would automatically, without so much as a conscious thought, move to the space where the Facebook app icon used to be.
-It would happen dozens of times a day.</Callout>

 I actually found myself wondering—and I'm ashamed to admit this—“what did I do while I was in the bathroom before I got a smartphone?”
 (Don't picture that.)

+<Callout class="former-highlight">I was astounded how many times my thumb would automatically, without so much as a conscious thought, move to the space where the Facebook app icon used to be.
+It would happen dozens of times a&nbsp;day.</Callout>

 Once I was off social media, I started noticing how often the people around me—often people close to me, with whom I was having some sort of social interaction (however minor)—whipped out their smartphones to stare at a feed through which they endlessly scrolled.

 I don't begrudge them; I get it.
 I've done the same thing unconsciously, compulsively, a thousand times.
 I can't tell you how many times I've wondered why I'm even still scrolling. **I'm more cognizant of that now; the break made me realize that most of the time when I'm browsing my feed, it's as a junkie looking desperately for his next fix.**

 ## #5.
 I was a "like" addict